esudh/esudh.github.io/_pages/workshopsandlectures.md

 [Top]({{ '/WorkshopsandLectures/' | relative_url }})

-### Friday 10 July 4.30PM Grand Salon<br>
-Voices as Data: AI in Computational Phonetics / Katarzyna Foremniak (Roche, Poland), Mariusz Sozański (Polish Air Navigation Services Agency, Poland)<br>
+### Voices as Data: AI in Computational Phonetics / Katarzyna Foremniak (Roche, Poland), Mariusz Sozański (Polish Air Navigation Services Agency, Poland)<br>
+Friday 10 July 4.30PM Grand Salon<br>
+Abstract and bio, see the workshop description<br>

-From Data to Engagement: digital mediation of cultural heritage / Chiara Zuanni (University for Continuing Education Krems / Chair of EADH)<br>
+### From Data to Engagement: digital mediation of cultural heritage / Chiara Zuanni (University for Continuing Education Krems / Chair of EADH)<br>
+Friday 10 July 5.15PM Grand Salon<br>
 This conference will focus on digital engagement with cultural heritage.
 It will discuss how digital methods do not only support research, but also the mediation of heritage collections to audiences on site and online.
 It will highlight the importance of understanding different users and audiences, offering an overview of engagement approaches (incl. storytelling and gamification) and possible digital methods (e.g. online portals, mobile and web applications, eXtended Reality).
 The contribution will briefly cover evaluation and digital audience research, as well as ethical questions that emerge in sharing and fostering reuse of digital heritage in the public sphere.<br>

 Bio:<br>